rxsd20/final_task/README.md

 Final task
 ==============
 ## Descriptions
 This vagrant creates a vm, install and deploys a stand with WordPress.
 In this stand, a bunch of nginx + mysql 8 + php-fpm is used.
 This site is accessible via the https protocol.
-By default, the site rises with the wordpress.loc address.
+By default, the site rises with the https://wordpress.loc address.
 In order to check, you need to add this address to hosts on the client.

 ## Variables
 |Variables                              |Comments            |Required|